 - You have trouble concentrating: This is a sign of low blood sugar.
 The brain fog rolls in and you have a hard time focusing on work, that’s when you know it’s been too long between meals or the meal you did eat wasn’t well balanced with protein, fat, and fiber (this takes some time to figure out, a good balance that keeps you feeling full and satisfied, everyone is different).

 - You have trouble falling or staying asleep: Eating too close to bed can affect your sleep quality.
 If blood sugar is high around bedtime, you’ll find it hard to fall asleep.
 If you’ve eaten too close to bedtime, once you finally digest your meal and insulin has done its job, blood sugar drops back down, and you’ll likely wake up as cortisol works to bring it back to a stable level.

 - You suffer from depression and/or anxiety: Blood sugar imbalances may not be the only contributor towards mental health issues, but they can exacerbate symptoms by affecting gut health and hormonal health.
-Your gut is where serotonin is produced, so if sugar is affecting the healthy bacteria in your gut, symptoms of depression and anxiety can become enhanced.
+Your gut is where serotonin is produced, so if sugar is affecting the healthy bacteria in your gut, symptoms of depression and anxiety can be exacerbated.

 - You still deal with acne as an adult: Just as your microbiome is largely responsible for your mental health, it is also related to skin health, as you may have noticed when you eat certain foods and they show up in some way on your face later on.
 Acne is a condition of inflammation, which occurs when sugar in your diet fuels the growth of yeast and bacteria in the gut.

 - Your blood tests show nutrient deficiencies: Your body uses up important nutrients to digest the food you eat.
-If the food you eat is devoid of nutrients (like many processed foods that are high in sugar and carbs), the ones you’re using to digest aren’t being replenished.
+If the food you eat is devoid of nutrients (like many processed foods that are high in sugar and carbs), the ones you’re using to fuel the digestion process aren’t being replenished.
 There are too many ways nutrient deficiencies can manifest for me to list them here, but several are related to blood sugar regulation.
 More on that below.

 - You deal with embarrassing gas, uncomfortable bloating, and other digestive issues: A diet high in sugar affects your microbiome, meaning the healthy balance of bacteria in your gut.
 This can result in conditions like leaky gut, dysbiosis, and candida overgrowth.
 Additionally, if your gut isn’t functioning properly, food can take much longer to digest, causing odious gas and bloating as it sits in the stomach waiting to be processed.

 - You have high cholesterol: Cholesterol is a good thing, but in the right amount.
 It protects our cells and acts as a gatekeeper, letting the good stuff in and keeping the bad stuff out.
-If we keep feeding ourselves “bad” stuff (processed, high-carb, high-sugar foods, etc.), more cholesterol is needed to protect the cell from it all, so it rises.
+If we continuously feed ourselves food our cells don’t recognize (highly processed food, etc.), more cholesterol is needed to protect the cell from it all, so it rises.

 How to Stabilize Your Blood Sugar